interrobang-uk/interrobang/src/blog/introducing-interrobang.md

 All this to say, we’re starting a new thing.
 Agency, studio, collective, network, call it what you want.

 We call it **Interrobang**.
-We thought it was fun, because a question that’s also an exclamation is something we both do quite a lot at work.
+We thought it was an appropriate choice, because a question that’s also an exclamation is something we both do quite a lot at work.

 We’re not interested in scaling.
 The sector doesn’t need [yet another big supplier](https://www.tussell.com/insights/uk-government-strategic-suppliers%23Profiles&sa=D) wannabe.